 Next we translate the coefficient vector into the two Solutions, project reference solutions to the coarse meshes, calculate error estimates, calculate exact errors (optional), and adapt the coarse meshes.
 For details on the last steps see the filemain.cpp.

 Now we can show some numerical results.
-First let us show the resulting meshes for u and v obtained using conventional (single-mesh) hp-FEM: 9,330 DOF (4665 for each solution component).
+First let us show the resulting meshes for and obtained using conventional (single-mesh) hp-FEM: 9,330 DOF (4665 for each solution component).

-Next we show the resulting meshes for u and v obtained using the multimesh hp-FEM: 1,723 DOF (49 DOF for u and 1,673 for v).
+Next we show the resulting meshes for and obtained using the multimesh hp-FEM: 1,723 DOF (49 DOF for and for ).

 Finally let us compare the DOF and CPU convergence graphs for both cases: